-All children come into this world with an innate curiosity.
+All children enter this world with an innate curiosity.
 Kids are hardwired to explore, to ask questions, to experiment.
 Intuitively they develop and inhabit imaginary worlds where they play, create, and dream.
 Adults do not teach these skills to children.
-Instead, something about what makes us human, what makes us a people, is tied to this curiosity.
+Instead, something about what makes us human, what makes us people, is tied to this curiosity.

 And then, kids go to school.

 Traditionally, and quite unintentionally, it turns out that schools are much better at stifling curiosity than encouraging it.
 Although student safety, equity, inclusion, test scores, and yearly progress towards benchmarked goals are all very important, I believe it is possible to create an environment, create a school, where each student’s natural curiosity is able to flourish.
 We can do this by creating student centered classrooms.
 By developing rules and policies at the class and school level that prioritize inquiry, creativity, and student directed learning.
 Will this be, at times, chaotic?
 Yes.
 Will this, at times, be loud?
 Of course.The cost of prioritizing student-centered learning, of emphasizing inquiry and problem solving, is to put an end to the quiet claustrophobia of conformity.
 It is possible to create this type of learning environment and put in place the structures to ensure that every student is successful and prepared for an unknown future.